Troubleshooting the Mercedes-Benz

 RECIRCULATING AIR VACUUM ELEMENTS

-If you find that a vacuum element is no
+If you find that a vacuum element is no longer

-new one.
+one.
 George M. sells the rubber inserts, along with instructions on how to

 change them.
 It does not take long once the elements are out of the car.